gnilk/tstrust/README.md

   !
 Handle assert-errors and store in TestResult
 !
 Rename 'TestResultClass' to TestReturnCode
 !
-Circular dependencies ('cdepends' from unit-test of testrunner)
-- Refactor the way modules and cases are handled, look at 'testrunner.cpp' from the original testrunner project
+Circular dependencies ('cdepends' from unit-test of testrunner) !
+Refactor the way modules and cases are handled, look at 'testrunner.cpp' from the original testrunner project
+- Update Pre/Post callbacks to V2 (i.e. returning int's).
+- Add support for cmd-line specification of test/module using pattern matching
 </pre>